The Browning Version (1951 film): Production

 Apparently a description of Menelaus's despair after his abandonment by Helen, the lines were translated by Robert Browning thus:

 "And, through desire of one across the main, A ghost will seem within the house to reign.
 And hateful to the husband is the grace Of well-shaped statues: from—in place of eyes Those blanks—all Aphrodite dies."

 Reception

 The film was popular at the British box office.
+It was judged by Kinematograph Weekly as a "notable performer" at British cinemas in 1951.